Discover Walker's Haute Route

 Essential Walker's Haute Route Facts

-How high does the Walker's Haute Route go?
-The highest points on the official route are the Col de Riedmatten which sits at 2919m and the Augustbordpass (2894m), but there are alternative walks that take you equally as high, such as, Forceletta (2874m), Col de Sorebois (2847m) and the impressive Tete Noir (2981m).
-On the trip, you will gain around 10,600m which is a good bit higher than Mt Everest.
+On the trip, you will gain around 10,600m/34,777ft, which is a good bit higher than Mt Everest.
 However, don't let this put you off.
 It is a lot more straightforward, safer, and more fun than climbing Mt Everest. Â

 The Walker's Haute route is a visually spectacular trail, but it has many exposed sections that have been safeguarded with fixed rope handrails.
-On several occasions, the way crosses rockfall areas, and warning signs have been set to urge walkers to walk quickly past these sections.
+On several occasions, the way crosses rockfall areas, and warning signs have been set to urge hikers to walk quickly past these sections.

 - Trient to Champex - The descent from Fenetre d’Arpette to Champex is a skree descent.